At a glance

 To be eligible for the programme, participants must:

-• have at least two years’ experience leading within an Early Years setting
+• have at least two years’ experience as a senior leader within an Early Years or Early Years group setting

 • be currently employed in a school or setting